w3c/wai-tutorials/source/forms/errors.html.erb.md

 status: editors-draft
 order: 4
 wcag_success_criteria:
+  - 3.3.1
+  - 3.3.3
   - 3.3.4
 wcag_techniques:
+  - G164
+  - G98
+  - G83
+  - G85
+  - G155
+  - G168
 ---

 ## Preventing Errors

 The best way to avoid errors in forms is to inform users about potential errors as soon as possible.
-With HTML5 browsers have implemented a whole range of validation options that notify users instantly and in their language about possible errors.
-It also prevents the user from submitting the form, so additional server-side roundtrips can be avoided.
+HTML5 provides a range of validation options that gives browsers the possibility to notify users instantly about possible errors.
+It also prevents the user from submitting the form, so unnecessary back and forth to the server is avoided.

+If possible interpret content in fields as loosely as possible.
+A credit card number, for example, consists of 16 digits but is often written with spaces after every four digits.
+Consider accepting both notations.

 ### Marking up required fields
 {:.ex}

 The label of required fields should always show that the field is required.
 This is the most broadly supported way to inform the user.
-Additionally in HTML5, the `required` attribute can be added to the form field, so browsers can handle required fields accordingly by validating that there is data in the form field.
+Additionally, in HTML5, the `required` attribute can be added to the form field to prevent the user from submitting empty fields.

 {::nomarkdown}
 <%= sample_start %>